 What are the Opportunities with this domain?

-Since many people find websites via search and/or their browser remembers which sites they have visited, I don’t think the length completely devalues the domain.
+Since many people find websites via search and/or their browser remember which sites they have visited, I don’t think the length completely devalues the domain.

-This domain provides an “umbrella” for our Native American Collectibles.
+This domain is a “Hub” for our Native American Collectibles.

-This is helpful because some of our collections are very small.
-For example, we visited Alaska in 1976 and bought a scrimshaw buckle, two baskets, and a soapstone carving. we also found a print by Rie Munoz.
+This is helpful because some of our collections are tiny.
+For example, we visited Alaska in 1976 and bought a scrimshaw belt buckle, two baskets, and a soapstone carving.
+We also found a print by Rie Munoz.
 Even a simple brochure website would be to much work for so few items.

 What are the likely pain points with this domain?